onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-08-22-2025.md

 * <ins>Data Availability:</ins>
   - PR Reviews
   - KROK Team:
+    - Work on PR Reviews
+    - Continue working on milestone 3 API changes for caching layer ( more complex part for this epic should be done, next tasks would be more straightforward )

 * <ins>Malleability</ins>
   - Continue testing on migration testnet
   - Merge the malleability branch to master
   - KROK Team:
+    - Work on PR Reviews
+    - Work on new types from [Immutable Models M2] message/internal split + validation

 * <ins>[Protocol Autonomy: Collection decentralization OKR](https://github.com/onflow/flow-okrs/issues/115)</ins>